craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Mar 27 22.md

 After some travel, this arterial joins with a Kings Road that links to [[Ootool]] and then [[Ungaethram]].
 It is made of Bloodstone (crit on 19+).

 After some travel, the party encounters a lone Chelicerae and its most recent live catch; a group of three "mercenaries".
-- Krenzo is a half-duergar fighter.
+- Krenzo is a half-duergar fighter/rogue.
 He is overbearing and speaks for his group.
-Secretly he desires a simple life.
+He is doing his best to survive, the any major city is unnacceptable for them.
-- Wyruq, the Grave Presence is a bluescaled dragonborn barbarian/paladin of .
+- Wyruq, the Grave Presence is a bluescaled dragonborn barbarian/paladin of Certi'Alkior.
 He is stoic and speaks sternly.
 He owes his life to Krenzo and would do anything for him.
 - Blug Fpurgz is a kuo-toa magician, though she fights with a blade.
 She is wary and speaks nervously.
-She is under Krenzo's thumb, as he genuinely has been
+She is under Krenzo's thumb, as he genuinely has been her best option for survival for some time, but its clear that she is not an adventurer.

+After some time, Krenzo makes his move, and attempts to rob the party during a shift change.
+Depending on the relationships formed with the other party members, Wyruq and Blug will act accordingly.

+- [ ] Case the crew
+- [ ] Find their stash
+- [ ] Grab
+- [ ] Bolt

+After some travel, the party encounters the lair of the kooky necromancer that has been making the undead in the area.
+KS has stayed mobile, and has his personal